sitedata/checklyhq.com/site/content/jobs/frontend-developer.md

 - You have deep experience in building application with Vue.js in a professional product (SaaS) environment.
 - You have experience in writing frontend tests.
-- You like to work in a growing company with experienced founders.
 - You know how to communicate with coworkers and customers in English.
 - You are quick to pick up on new stuff and enjoy the process of learning new things.
 - You love making software for other developers!